 5- Identify Constrictions

-It facilitates to try and pinpoint any constrain before starting the project.
+It facilitates trying and pinpointing any constrain before starting the project.
 Constraints included in procurements consist of cost, scope, constrained resources, and technological requirements and design.

 6- Get an Approved Contract

 At some point, there is a point that comes when a decision is necessary to make.
-In this regards a proper criterion should be in place for batter and effective decision making.
+In this regards a proper criterion should be in place for better and effective decision making.